gpf71/OnTap/README.md

 TODOs and USER STORIES:

 Todo: move all URLS and additional resources to separate file

 Todo: move class declaration to separate file

+Todo: add breweries: Off the Rail, Powell Street, Postmark

 User story: OnTap bot - add option to request in a single command taps and fills and products (or combination thereof) for a brewery